calvinKLyeung/BPlusTreeDBMS/README.md

 # Mini Database with B+Tree

-## Running the program
-Follow the below steps to set up and run the program:
-1. Go to build dir by ```cd build/```
-2. Clear existing files and subdirs in build by ```rm -r *```
-3. Run ```cmake ..```
-4. Run ```make```
-5. Run ```./run_app```

 ## About the program
-Unable to store the data in persistent storage. <br>
-Instead, store the data within the Leaf Nodes. <br>
-At the moment, the so called B+Tree mini database feels more like an associative array in practice. <br>
-In the sense than the B+Tree with CRUD support key : value pair insertion, deletion, and look up. <br> But the data are all store in the Leaf nodes of the self balancing B+Tree. <br>
-Which should be quicker to read and write. <br>
+**Project goal** <br>
+This project plan to implement a mini database CRUD operations with B+Tree data structure and practice memory management with plane points. <br>

+**B+Tree on paper** <br>
+B+Tree is a commonly seen datastructure in databases.
+Unlike hash table which stores key-value pairs in unordered array and only allows single key lookup, B+ tree stores values in sorted order with indices and supports data retrieval lookup by index and range scan which speeds up query execution.
+Unlike B-tree which stores data in each node at every level which requires back-and-forth traversal, B+tree stores pointers or data in the linked leaf nodes only which allows range scans and sequential access along the leaf nodes at the bottom level.
+The self-balancing nature of B+tree allows O(log n) time complexity for traverse.
+The fact that all data are store only in the linked leaf nodes at the bottom allows range scans and sequential access along the leaf nodes in O(n) complexity. <br>

+**B+Tree invariants**
+- M-way search tree, within each node there can be upto M-paths to other nodes (Max children = order M)
+- Perfectly balanced, where ALL leaf nodes are in the same level and reachable with O(log n) complexity
+- Every node other than root must be At Least half full ⌈(ORDER_M - 1) / 2⌉ keys and ⌈(ORDER_M)/  2⌉ children
+- Every inner node with k keys must has k+1 non-null children nodes
+- Root node can hold fewer than ⌈(ORDER_M - 1) / 2⌉ pointers, however, it must hold at least two pointers, unless the tree consists of only one node

+**B+Tree implementation** <br>
-Turns out designing a data structure from scratch including the test cases is way more tricky than I thought. <br> And Memory allocation and management for more than a few lines of code is way more difficult than expected. <br>
+I was not able to figure out how to assign pointers to point to persistent storage in the harddisk.
+Therefore, I decided to store the data within the Leaf Nodes in heap memory instead.
+It turns out implementing a data structure from scratch, like designing my own test cases with expected input and output values, is way more tricky than I thought.
+Also, Memory allocation and management with plane pointer for more than a few lines of code is way more difficult than expected.
+Right now the so called B+Tree database feels like a associative array in practice but with the item in sorted order. <br>

-## Current Status
+**Memory Leaks Status** <br>
-I thought the project might be a good place to practice pointer and memory management. <br> And decided to use the normal pointer instead of the smart pointer. <br>
+I thought the project might be a good chance to practice pointer and memory management. <br> And decided to use the normal pointer instead of the smart pointer. <br>
-Which ended up in infinite loop of memory leaks debugging. <br>
+But ended up in infinite loop of memory leaks debugging. <br>

 main.cpp <br>
 ```